 Should the application's requesting token become invalid, the client library will attempt to re-authenticate and perform the security request.
 If the second authentication request fails, an Exception will be thrown, specifying that the application's credentials are invalid.

 If you are using the SOAP interface, you will need to explicitly implement each step of the application authorisation sequence.
 As an example, please see the Microsoft .NET Client.
-We recommend that you use the SOAP API for long-term compatibility.
+The SOAP API is no longer present in Crowd 5.0.0 and we recommend that you use the REST API for long-term compatibility.

 If you have a Java application, you can use the Java client libraries shipped with Crowd.
 The application authorisation sequence above is fully handled by the supplied Java implementation.
 But please be aware that the libraries may change between releases.
 You may need to re-compile your source and possibly change a package name.